 The current trend of the small mammals' population decline will be prevented by our specific actions.
 The decline will slow down and hopefully stop after five years.
 We expect about 10% increase after a 10 years period.
-The proportion of small mammals among the preys of the increasing A. heliaca and F. cherrug would not be further reduced what would reduce the conflict with hunters.
+The proportion of small mammals among the prevs of the increasing A. heliaca and F. cherrug would not be further reduced what would reduce the conflict with hunters.
 In case of S. citellus based on previous similar actions when half of the introduced animals survived and integrated to the local population, we expect similar outcome after the planned action.
-Therefore it is foreseen that about in 28 locations which were inhabited sometimes in the past the S.
+Therefore it is foreseen that about in 28 locations which were inhabited sometimes in the past the S. citellus population will be restored.
+In case of S. substilis trizona it is foreseen that the known 20 ha habitat will be doubled or it will be justified that there is not any other localities in Hungary.
+The existing and potential habitats will be properly maintained without any conflict with S. citellus interest.
+In case of C. cricetus we expect better information about the size of the existing population.